LuZack/2023_KCSE_ACEA/README.md

 Find our various dataset and statistics at [here](https://drive.google.com/drive/folders/1OAngl1gyHEgUnWBogRIus7NlmJOUo_LE?usp=share_link).

+This artifact was made to provide various statistics based on the clusters collected by the suggested method.</br>
+Under statistics directory, index files are one on one mapping data between concatenated patterns and sha-256 hashes and stat files show tail-length and cluster size relationship.</br>

+For the collecting artifact, visit [ASTChangeAnalyzer(ACA)](https://github.com/ISEL-HGU/ASTChangeAnalyzer)

 Please, leave an issue if you have any question regarding the analysis or usage of this artifact.